-A joint study by BuzzFeed and StumbleUpon noted that “Content goes viral when it spreads beyond a particular sphere of influence and spreads across the social web, via ordinary people sharing with their friends.”
+A joint study by BuzzFeed and StumbleUpon noted that, “Content goes viral when it spreads beyond a particular sphere of influence and spreads across the social web, via ordinary people sharing with their friends.”

 In other words, if you want your video to be seen by lots and lots of eyes, it needs to be accessible—in language, subject matter, and approach—to more than just one niche audience.
+Keep reading for tips on how to use this information to your advantage when planning your next viral video campaign.

 Going the Distance With A Single Common Denominator